alimori/alimori/README.md

 - Enjoy contributing to open-source projects and writing maintainable code

 ### 🚀 I’m always looking to:
-- Explore new tools and frameworks
+- Explore new tools and frameworks (Python, FastApi, Django, Go)
 - Work with high-impact teams on challenging projects
 - Keep learning and improving as a developer